-Tom Cruise and Katie Holmes split, and then our dreams are shattered when Gwyneth Paltrow and Chris Martin decided to call it quits.
+Tom Cruise and Katie Holmes split.
+And then our dreams are shattered when Gwyneth Paltrow and Chris Martin decided to call it quits.
+The latest blow is the news that after 10 years of marriage Ben Affleck and Jennifer Garner are divorcing.
 Which means they’re just like lots of other couples in America.
 As it stands, the divorce rate in the U.S. still hovers near 50 percent.

 Thing is, just because you know how one couple is getting divorced doesn’t mean yours will resemble theirs in any way.
 For starters, every state has different divorce laws.
 Plus, a divorce like the one TomKat went through or the oddly titled Martin-Paltrow “uncoupling” is in the midst of involves millions of dollars in assets, property, and e-meters.
 But there are general rules that everyone should follow.
 So if you’re getting divorced, take this advice from Florida divorce attorney Sam Troy.